Dreamdo/xprt-app/README.md

 ### Project specific

-You need to set the `apiRoot` variable in `src/utils/rest.js` so it points to your backend.
+You need to set the `apiRoot` variable in `src/utils/rest.js` so it points to your backend and 'oauth2Url' variable in 'src/modules/login/Login.js'.

+Prod:
+__DEV__ to false